dfusilier/color-shades/README.md

 # color-shades-site

-Determine WCAG 2.1 color contrast at a glance from the names of colors.
+Use shades to determine accessible color contrast at a glance.

-- Use this tool to generate numerical shades for your colors (for example, green20).
+- Use to generate a numerical shade from 0 to 200 based on a color's luminance.
-- Add shades to your color names.
+- Use shades when naming colors (for example, "green105").
-- Colors with a difference of 100 or more have ≥ 4.5 contrast.
+- Two colors with a difference of 100 or more have ≥ 4.5 contrast.
-- Colors with a difference of 75 or more have ≥ 3.0 contrast.
+- Two colors with a difference of 75 or more have ≥ 3.0 contrast.